USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

     -   *tracer*: use the tracer namelist file to create BCs of tagged tracer species

--   Mechanism: [default: cb05tucl\_ae6\_aq]<br>
+-   Mechanism: [default: cb05e51_ae6_aq]<br>
     Specifies the gas-phase, aerosol, and aqueous-phase chemical mechanisms for which to create boundary conditions.
 The choices for the *Mechanism* variable are the mechanism directory names under the $CMAQ_HOME/CCTM/src/MECHS directory.
+Also see the [Mechanism Definitions Table](../Release_Notes/CMAQv5.2_Mechanisms.md)).
 Examples include:
     -   *cb6r3_ae6_aq*: CB6, revision 3 gas-phase mechanism, sixth-generation CMAQ aerosol mechanism with sea salt and speciated PM Other, aqueous/cloud chemistry
     -   *cb05e51_ae6_aq*: CB05 gas-phase mechanism with CMAQv5.1 updates, sixth-generation CMAQ aerosol mechanism with sea salt and speciated PM Other, aqueous/cloud chemistry
     -   *cb05tucl_ae6_aq*: CB05 gas-phase mechanism with active chlorine chemistry, updated toluene mechanism, sixth-generation CMAQ aerosol mechanism with sea salt and speciated PM Other, aqueous/cloud chemistry